Dispersive Landau levels and valley currents in strained graphene nanoribbons: Introduction

 Our setup is described in Fig.~\ref{fig:ribbon} -- we consider a graphene nanoribbon with zigzag edges, infinite along the $x$ direction.
 A static, uniaxial strain pattern is applied along the $y$ direction.
 The applied strain increases linearly with $y$, generating a uniform pseudomagnetic field $\bm{\mathcal{B}}$ perpendicular to the plane which quantizes the low-energy electronic spectrum to a ladder of pLLs.
 These pLLs show the $\sim \sqrt{|n|}$ energy spacing characteristic of Dirac electrons but are \emph{not} flat -- instead, they disperse linearly near the Dirac points, with an opposite slope in the two valleys.
 In equilibrium, the charge current carried by each valley cancels out but the valley current adds up -- thus the bulk of the ribbon carries a net valley current.
 The edges hosts counter-propagating valley currents (in a direction determined by the sign of $\bm{\mathcal{B}}$) -- thus the ribbon as a whole acts as ``valley-helical" wire (see Fig~\ref{fig:ribbon}).
 This counter-intuitive feature is naturally understood in terms of an inhomogeneous Fermi velocity~\cite{deJuan2012} arising in this geometry.
-We provide a novel analytical solution which clarifies this connection.
+We provide a novel analytical solution of a singular Sturm-Liouville problem which clarifies this connection.
 We also discuss how to control the slope of the pLLs, and thus the velocity of the valley currents, by applying bias voltages across the ribbon.
 To this end, we generalize the seminal solution of Ref.~[\onlinecite{Lukose2007}] to our setup, with Dirac electrons subjected to perpendicular electric and \emph{pseudo}magnetic fields.
-Finally, we show that applying an electric field along the ribbon leads to pumping of charge carriers between the two valleys, thus realizing an analog to the chiral anomaly in one spatial dimension.
+Finally, we show that applying an electric field along the ribbon leads to pumping of charge carriers between the two valleys, thus realizing an analog to the chiral anomaly in one spatial dimension, and discuss a related \emph{negative strain-resistance} effect observable in electrical conductivity measurements.

 The rest of this paper is organized as follows.
 In Sec.~\ref{Sec:setup} we describe our model and derive the low-energy theory in the presence of uniaxial strain.
 In Sec.~\ref{Sec:LLsol} we summarize the analytical solution for the bulk pLLs and compare our results to numerical calculations.
 We also discuss the appearance of valley currents and the chiral anomaly.
 In Sec.~\ref{sec:scalar_potential} we consider the effects of electric fields (either externally applied or induced by the strain itself) and discuss how they renormalize the slope of the pLLs.
 We offer concluding remarks in Sec.~\ref{Sec:discussion} and relegate more technical contributions to the Appendices.